 The battery status indicator approximates the amount of operating time available under battery power for the LIFEPAK 20e defibrillator/monitor.
+It does not indicate battery status for the CodeManagement Module.
 The battery status indicator appears on the screen after the defibrillator is turned on.
-(See Figure 2-12, page 2-10.)
+(See Figure 2-13, page 2-11.)
 The number of illuminated bars indicates the battery capacity and how long the battery will provide power to the defibrillator.